micr0-dev/Altbot/TRADEMARK.md

 The name "Altbot" and the Altbot logo are unregistered trademarks of Micr0Byte (micr0@micr0.dev).
 This policy outlines acceptable uses of the Altbot name and brand.

-Note: This trademark policy is separate from the OWL license that governs the Altbot code.
+Note: This trademark policy is separate from the AGPLv3 license that governs the Altbot code.
 The code remains open source, while this policy protects the Altbot brand identity.

 ## Acceptable Uses